|

 Data mask signal used by SDRAMs to provide byte masking during write operations.
 There is one DQM signal for every 8 bits of data width.

-Direct address A computer memory address that is included as part of the instruction.
+A computer memory address that is included as part of the instruction.

-Direct memory access A computer feature that allows peripheral systems to access the memory for both read and write operations without affecting the state of the computer's central processor.
+A computer feature that allows peripheral systems to access the memory for both read and write operations without affecting the state of the computer's central processor.

-Distributed processing Systems using intelligent input/output controllers and direct - memory - access control to free the CPU of the details of block transfers.
+Systems using intelligent input/output controllers and direct - memory - access control to free the CPU of the details of block transfers.

 Doping